 The answer is too vague for me so I am interpreting that TRESemmé still sells in China.
 However, cruelty-free blogger CrueltyFreeKitty received the information that they don’t sell in Mainland China.

 Is TRESemmé cruelty-free?

-Which brand policy would you like me to examine next?
 Do you have any questions with regards to this post?
 Leave me a comment below or PM me.